sjavella/SDLC-Password-Manager/README.md

 Sign in: create new user or sign in as admin. user data found in config/setting.development.json

-Assignment 5
+Assignment 5 5/2/21
 Installation & Usage:
+- Clone repository to your local machine
+- Redirect to "app" folder of the SDLC-Password-Manager repository in cmd
+- meteor npm install
+- meteor npm run start
-- Register for an account on the website
+- Register for an account on the website or sign into an existing account
-- Sign into account
-- Select add
+- Select Add Password
+- Fill in the desired information and click "Encrypt"
+- View your passwords in "View Passwords"
+- Edit or delete a desired password

 What is complete so far:
 - Completed version of the SDLC Password Manager